BlaqueDevs/se-assignment-day-4-software-project-management-Tendell/README.md

 All-in-all, a software solution is one that holistically addresses the customer's business needs or problem statement with a set of technology components that are designed, configured, and developed to work in tandem with one another.

 ## 11. What are the main features or functionalities that make your software stand out?
+My project management software allows team members to interact and share ideas, which can lead to better planning and more thorough work,it helps keep files and documents in one place and easily accessible,helps plan, schedule, and allocate company resources.
+It helps create a project timeline, set task schedules, and determine dependencies and resources

+It helps teams monitor how much time is spent on tasks and activities

 ## 12. What data is available regarding the market size and growth potential for your software?

+Project Management Software Market size was valued at USD 5.80 billion in 2022 and is poised to grow from USD 6.43 billion in 2023 to USD 14.60 billion by 2031, growing at a CAGR of 10.8% during the forecast period (2024-2031).

 ## 13. How can understanding market trends inform your software’s positioning and development?